Neo0x2c/baca_demo/README.md

-# BACA for polkadot hackathon
+# BACA for Demo
 This is the aggregated repo of three parts in BACA:
-- parachain setup and chain related api, as in "parachain-api" directory
+- subtrate based develop and chain related api, as in "parachain-api" directory
 - backend service for the website, as in "backend" directory
 - Assets and scripts to power the frontend, as in "frontend" directory.